nimbly-dev/school-projects/README.md

   1. BUG: on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db.
   2. BUG: Time Out Connection when deploying Application to Apache Tomcat
+  3. BUG: Only 1 quantity added per item from cart modal when using bundle add to cart (should be +3 everytime)
-  3. DESIGN: Cart Modal Spacing Fix
+  4. DESIGN: Cart Modal Spacing Fix
-  4. DESIGN: PDF Receipt Fix
+  5. DESIGN: PDF Receipt Fix
-  5. DESIGN: Navbar Highlighting Fix
+  6. DESIGN: Navbar Highlighting Fix
-  6. DESIGN: Checkbox isBoxed boolean input Fix
+  7. DESIGN: Checkbox isBoxed boolean input Fix
-  7. REQUIRED: Menu jsp page for selecting what predefined order will be selected by the user
+  8. DESIGN: Remove Clear button on cart modal
-  8. REQUIRED: UML Class Diagram for all design patterns used
+  9. REQUIRED: UML Class Diagram for all design patterns used
-  9. REQUIRED (CLASS BUILDER SOLUTION): Modify Order Builder to accept the boolean value of isPackedWithBox
+  10. REQUIRED (CLASS BUILDER SOLUTION): Modify Order Builder to accept the boolean value of isPackedWithBox
-  10. REQUIRED (CLASS BUILDER SOLUTION): Implement Menu Order Builder to cart-modal
+  11. REQUIRED (CLASS BUILDER SOLUTION): Implement Menu Order Builder to cart-modal
-  11. REQUIRED (CLASS BUILDER SOULUTION): Implement Menu Order Builder to ProcessCartServlet
+  12. REQUIRED (CLASS BUILDER SOULUTION): Implement Menu Order Builder to ProcessCartServlet

 0.50:
+  * Added menu-page.jsp

   * cart-order table and its reference constraints are added